vcafarschi/devops-docs/aws/networking/route53/route53.md

 ## Anycast DNS

 - One of AWS goals at Amazon Route 53 is to provide low-latency DNS resolution to customers.
-- This is implemented by using “anycast” IP addresse from over 50 edge locations around the globe.
+- This is implemented by using “anycast” IP addresses from over 50 edge locations around the globe.
 - Anycast works by routing packets to the closest (network-wise) location that is “advertising” a particular address
 - In the image below, we can see that there are three locations, all of which can receive traffic for the 205.251.194.72 address